-- planning and coordination of business activities in Malaysia or the region; - collection and analysis of data, undertaking feasibility studies pertaining to investment and business opportunities in Malaysia and the region; - identification of sources of raw material, components and industrial products; - research and product development; - coordination of subsidiaries, affiliates and agents in the region; - liaison office; - identification of suitable partners and agents/distributors; and - other activities which will not result directly in actual commercial transactions (e.g. local or technical support to Malaysian firms without fees).
+- planning and coordination of business activities in Malaysia or the region; - collection and analysis of data, undertaking feasibility - studies pertaining to investment and business opportunities in Malaysia and the region; - identification of sources of raw material, components and - industrial products; - research and product development; - coordination of subsidiaries, affiliates and agents in the region; - liaison office; - identification of suitable partners and agents/distributors; - sponsor expatriates, after having obtained the relevant Expatriate Post Approvals and Support Letters; and - other activities which will not result directly in actual commercial transactions (e.g. local or technical support to Malaysian firms without fees).

-b) Not allowed
+b.
+Not allowed